SQL Advanced Notebook

 WHERE license_plate REGEXP '^[A-Z][0-9]{2}';

--- plates that contain exactly 3 uppercase letters followed by a dash and 4 digits
+-- plates that have exactly 3 uppercase letters, a dash, and 4 digits

 WHERE license_plate REGEXP '^[A-Z]{3}-[0-9]{4}$'